Top Workplace Safety + Security Considerations

 Beyond communication and leadership, what are the foundations of workplace safety?

 The legislative foundation is the Occupational Safety and Health Act (OSHA) of 1970.
 Very specific parts of that act are called out as public law.
-This act also covers a number of specified work activities such as accident prevention, welding, cutting and many others.
-This act includes the general duty clause, which requires an employer to furnish to its employees: "employment and a place of employment which are free from recognized hazards.”
+This act includes the general duty clause, which requires an employer to provide to its employees: "employment and a place of employment which are free from recognized hazards.”
 The general duty clause covers anything that is not specifically called out in other OSHA standards and law.
 This includes the pandemic or workplace violence for which there aren’t current standards, but are regarded as “recognized hazards.”
 The lack of a specific standard does remove responsibility from providing a workplace free of hazards.
 OSHA is enforceable and monetary fines can range from $13,000-$134,000.

 OSHA outlines critical workplace requirements, but what do you consider a comprehensive Workplace Safety program?